 “Affiliated institutions are to adopt the same minimum UTME scores as the mother institutions,” he said.

-That’s the much we can take on the topic “Joint Admissions and Matriculation Board JAMB Guidelines For 2021/2022 Admission”.
+That’s the much we can take on the topic “Joint Admissions and Matriculation Board JAMB Guidelines FOR Admission”.

 Thanks For Visiting